harrynull/QQAnalyzer/README.md

   -qq QQ					only analyze specific qq, only available in all andweek mode

-  -min_unit MIN_UNIT				only analyze specific qq, only available in all mode,the default value is 1 week, the unit is second
+  -min_unit MIN_UNIT				the min unit in the "all" mode,the default value is 1 week, the unit is second